Erik Hoel: Writing

-Erik also authored a literary fiction novel The Revelations, a mystery set at New York University concerning a fictional scholarship program that brings together eight young consciousness researchers, one of whom is murdered.
+In 2021, Hoel published The Revelations, a mystery novel set at New York University concerning a fictional scholarship program that brings together eight young consciousness researchers, one of whom is murdered.
 Publishers Weekly called it "a dizzying, impressive debut".

 Personal life

-Erik's mother is Sue Little, who operates Jabberwocky Books bookstore for more than 50 years.
-He is married to Julia Buntaine Hoel, a fellow neuroscientist, artist and the founder of the SciArt Initiative.
-They have a son, Roman, born in 2021.
+Hoel is married to Julia Buntaine Hoel, a fellow neuroscientist, artist, and founder of the SciArt Initiative.
+They have a son, born in 2021.